Alternate Names: ZnO, Zincite, Zinc 99

 Zinc oxide is a fluffy white to yellow white powder having a very fine physical particle size (99.9% should pass a 325 mesh screen).
 It is made using one of two processes that produce different densities.
 The French process vaporizes and oxidizes zinc metal, the American process smelts a coal/zinc sulfide mix and oxidizes the zinc fumes.

 Ceramic grades are often calcined to remove any physical water (so they do not clump in the bag).
 But these grades also have a larger particle size and lower surface area (e.g. 3 square meters per gram vs. less than 1; however 99.9% still passes 325 mesh).
-While calcined grades are said to produce less glaze surface defect problems, many ceramists have used the raw grades for many years without serious issues.
+While calcined grades are said to produce less glaze surface defect problems, many ceramists have used the raw grades without serious issues.
 You can calcine (or re-calcine) zinc on your own in a bisque kiln at around 815C.
-However there are issues: First, because the calcined zinc wants to rehydrate (and get lumpy in the process) you need to store it in an airtight container (some people calcine a mix of zinc and kaolin to prevent this, but theoretically such a mix should not even need to be calcined).
+However there are issues: First, because the calcined zinc wants to rehydrate (and get lumpy in the process) you must store it in an airtight container (some people calcine a mix of zinc and kaolin to prevent this, but theoretically such a mix should not even need to be calcined).
 Second, the calcined zinc may produce slurry thickening issues over time.
+Many zinc-bearing frits are available (e.g. Fusion FZ-16 has 15% ZnO) and incorporating one of them to source it instead of raw zinc oxide will produce glazes that are more fusible, have better clarity and fewer defects (a classic job for glaze chemistry calculations).

 Alot of zinc is used in crystalline glazes (typically 25%), because these have no clay content, they bring out the best and worst of both the calcined and raw materials.
 The raw zinc suspends glazes better (the calcined settles out significantly more).
 The raw zinc takes more water, but since the glaze can thin out over time it is better to add less than needed at mixing time and mix thoroughly.
 The raw zinc screens better (although it can be a challenge to get either slurry through an 80 mesh screen).